public-transport/gtfs-utils/readme.md

 `trips` must be in the format returned by `readTrips`, `services` in the format of `readServicesAndExceptions`, and `schedules` in the format of `computeSchedules`.

-*Note*: The purpose of this function is to identify *functionally alternative* trips to a given trip; It *is not* a replacement for a proper routing engine.
+*Note*: The purpose of this function is to identify *direct* alternative trips to a given trip; It *is not* a replacement for a proper routing engine.
 (There might be a faster way from `fromId` to `toId` via transfer, and `findAlternativeTrips` won't return it.)

 As an example, we're gonna use [`sample-gtfs-feed`](https://npmjs.com/package/sample-gtfs-feed):